Pebecko/DontBeMad/README.md

 # DontBeMad

-To start just run main.py
+To start just run main.py in game file